 - Thoughts of self-harm or suicide

 If you or someone you know is showing signs of mental illness, we urge to reach out for support.
 As lonely as you may feel, you are NOT alone.
 Our team of mental health practitioners are skilled at supporting people of all ages with a range of mental health challenges.
-Stress, anxiety and panic attacks.
-Phobias and fears.
+Stress, anxiety and panic.
 Depression.
-Eating disorders.
-Acute psychiatric conditions.
+Your relationship with food.
+Managing your emotions.
 Memory decline.
-And the mental health challenges that can arise with learning spectrum disorders including dyslexia, ADHD and ASD.
+Mental health challenges that arise if you are neurodivergent.

 Our psychotherapists, psychologists, counsellors and coaches offer a safe space where you can be heard, where you can heal, and where you can grow.
 Skilful therapy can even change your adult brain and the way that it’s wired.
 Past trauma can be healed, old patterns can shift, and new possibilities can emerge.
 Working hand-in-hand with you, they can identify the pillars that are crumbling and put in a place a personalised plan to support and strengthen your mental wellbeing at every life stage.

 At IMI, we recognise the link between gut health, nutrient deficiencies and hormonal imbalances on mental health.
 If you’re struggling with bouts of the blues, our naturopaths can help to identify hidden culprits through simple diagnostic testing.

 Tailored to your needs, they may prescribe customised nourishing herbs, potent supplements, and lifestyle and dietary changes.
 Based on your symptoms, they may suggest restorative therapies like osteopathy, acupuncture, craniosacral therapy and more to rebalance and improve energy levels and bolster your mental health.